nikitavoloboev/data/networking/domains.md

 - [DOR](https://github.com/ilyaglow/dor) - Domain Ranker.
 - [What are good domain name registrars?
 (2022)](https://lobste.rs/s/awemvg/what_are_good_domain_name_registrars)
 - [Subfinder](https://github.com/projectdiscovery/subfinder) - Subdomain discovery tool that discovers valid subdomains for websites.
+- [DomainAlerting](https://github.com/pixelbubble/DomainAlerting) - Daily alert when a new domain name is registered and contains your keywords.